 Whether it’s been grabbing brunch out on the weekend with a friend or enjoying a smorgasbord at home, I have been all about that breakfast-lunch combo.

-With Mom’s help, we matted, framed and hung some posters that Chris and I bought in Nashville, covered some tissue boxes and played around in my photo studio.
+With her help, we matted, framed and hung up some posters that Chris and I bought in Nashville and then Mom and I played around in my photo studio.

 Now I’m rambling.
 But seriously: Brunch + crafts = springtime.